dssg/streetlights-crime/README.md

 Specifically, we use Poisson Generalized Linear Models, which are useful for studying counts and rates.
 Crime rates are modeled as a function of an outage indicators variable, fixed effects for each outage area, and a full set of monthly indicator varaibles to adjust estimates for the crime time trend.

+## The Project

+All of our programs are contained in the code folder.
+The folder includes Python code that determines the number crimes occurring before, during, and after outages as well as R code that estimates our models.

+The following R libraries are needed to run our programs: plyr, doBy, reshape, glmmML.

+Tables, charts, and maps are in the results folder.
+Our datasets are in the data folder.

+Please see each folder for further documentation.